hemengke1997/vite-plugin-i18n-ally/README.md

 import ReactDOM from 'react-dom/client' import i18next from 'i18next'
 import { initReactI18next } from 'react-i18next'
-import { setupI18n } from 'vite-plugin-i18n-detector/client'
+import { setupI18n } from 'vite-plugin-i18n-detector/client' // If you use i18next
 import App from './App'

 const root = ReactDOM.createRoot(document.getElementById('root') as HTMLElement)